The Sacred Forest of Kpassè

 To understand the forest, one must understand its origin: a myth that turned into a monument.

-In the 14th century, Kpassè, the founder of Ouidah, was the king of the Xweda people.
-Faced with an invasion from the neighboring Dahomey Kingdom, Kpassè found himself cornered at the edge of this very forest.
+Kpassè was the founder-king of Ouidah and ruler of the Hueda people.
+When the Fon kingdom invaded in 1727, Kpassè found himself cornered at the edge of this very forest.
 Legend says that as the enemy closed in, Kpassè did not fall in battle.
-Instead, through profound spiritual mastery, he transformed himself into an Iroko tree (Milicia excelsa).
+Instead, through profound spiritual mastery, he transformed himself into an iroko tree (Milicia excelsa).

 His disappearance saved his soul from capture and consecrated the land.
-Today, that original Iroko tree is said to still stand, fenced off and draped in white cloth.
+Today, that original tree is said to still stand, fenced off and draped in white cloth.
 It is the holiest point in the forest.
+The forest is therefore not a place the king valued — the forest is the king, presiding over his city across three centuries.
 When the King of Ouidah is crowned today, he must first enter this forest to commune with the spirit of Kpassè.
-The tree is not a representation of the king; it is the king, presiding over his city across the centuries.
+The unbroken lineage of kingship runs through this tree.

 The Pantheon: Gods in the Glade

-Scatter throughout the forest are massive, brightly colored sculptures representing the many deities of the Vodun pantheon.
-Most of these were created or restored by Cyprien Tokoudagba, Benin's most legendary Vodun artist, before his death in 2012.
-His style—flat perspectives, bold colors, and surreal symbolism—perfectly captures the "otherness" of the spirits.
+Scattered throughout the forest are massive, brightly colored sculptures representing the many deities of the Vodun pantheon.
+Most were created or restored by Cyprien Tokoudagba (1939–2012), Benin's most internationally celebrated Vodun artist.
+Tokoudagba's work was exhibited at the Smithsonian's National Museum of African Art and the Centre Georges Pompidou in Paris.
+His style — flat perspectives, bold colors, and surreal symbolism — perfectly captures the "otherness" of the spirits.

 1. Legba: The Guardian of the Gate